Rules & Scoring

 OpenAny of our listed categories, combinations of listed category styles, or any style of dance not previously listed.
 Any number of Acro/Gymnastic tricks are allowed in this category.
 Must contain 50% dance moves, steps, and choreography.

 PointeA routine that consists of pointe technique.
 Pointe shoes must be worn.
+No Acro/Gymnastic tricks are allowed in this category.

 Pom/DrillA drill/dance team style performance which may or may not include poms.